KeithLeoni/ros2_ws/README.md

 # RoboticsProject

 ## Introduction
 This is the official repository for the **Robotics Project 2025**.
-The project focuses on creating code for a robotic arm that can identify and manipulate Megablocks of different types, accurately placing them in designated locations regardless of their orientation.
+The project focuses on creating code for the movement of a robotic arm and allows us to identify and manipulate block of different types, placing them in designated locations regardless of their initial orientation.

 ## Authors
 -